Torinkm/elevators-go-brrr/Update Log.md

 # ------------------------{Updates}------------------------
 # Aki
+Added the Source Folder for the website and code as well as adding the logo into it
+# Aki
 Renamed The Logo File to make it easier to find
 # Sevryn
 Added the first logo design